 - Have a list of brand, designers and companies that are well known with a good reputation.

 - Contact you via telephone and email after you have applied to the agency.
-Legit companies very rarely message via social media.
+Legit companies very rarely contact models via social media or text message.

 - Operate under a recognised name that has a strong reputation in the industry.
 However, remember to ring or email if you receive a message from a person claiming to be from a certain agency.
 Take the number/address from their website and not directly from the message.
 The phone call or email will clear up if it was from them or not.